Commercial Aerial Photography for Brands & Businesses

 Aerial view of an outdoor event with a white stage canopy and crowd, capturing venue layout for brands

-From festivals to resorts, aerial imagery captures crowd size, layout, and ambiance, ideal for post-event promotion and brand storytelling.
+From festivals to resorts, aerial imagery captures crowd size, layout, and ambiance.
+It is ideal for post-event promotion and brand storytelling.

-This is the category GCES works in most often.
+This is the category GCES excels in.
 Aerial pairs with the studio’s on-ground photo activations, 360 video, and roaming coverage to tell a complete story of the brand experience.
-The wide-angle drone reveal shows the venue.
+The wide-angle drone reveals the venue.
 The on-ground coverage shows the guests inside it.
-Both go to the same recap deck.

 IndustryPrimary goalsTypical aerial shots